34 Powerful PPC Stats

-Pay-per-click is one of the most effective online marketing methods courtesy of its superior audience targeting based on data such as demographics, keyword, and period of usage.
+Pay-per-click is one of the most effective online marketing methods courtesy of its superior audience targeting.
 The PPC market, however, has changed a lot over the past few years.
 It is no longer Google-exclusive with Facebook and Amazon claiming spots on the list of the best PPC platforms.
-We prepared these vital PPC stats to help you craft a well-thought marketing strategy and choose the right platform to advertise your products.
+We prepared these vital PPC stats to help you craft a well-thought marketing strategy and choose the right platform to advertise your products or services.

 PPC Stats (Editor’s Choice)

 - Search ad spending is expected to reach $137 billion by 2022.

 - 40% of businesses say their PPC budget is lower than what they want it to be.

 - 90% of PPC ads are not seen by users.